Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 Furthermore, the data is a time series.
 Therefore, a recurrent neural network such as an Long-Short-Term Memory Network could be trained such that past data flows into the prediction of the current frame which will probably increase accuracy even more.

+Of course, the network can be adapted to other fitness exercises as well.
+Plank is a relatively easy case, since it is a static exercise.
+Other exercises that include repetitions, such as pushups or squats, will be more challenging and need a more sophisticated approach.

 ## Project Plan: